 Treatment of haemorrhoids using home remedies is often all that is required.
 Resolving constipation is an important component of most treatments to relieve haemorrhoids as it helps to reduce straining during bowel movements.
 Eating more fibre, exercising and drinking plenty of water may help resolve constipation, sometimes a mild laxative to soften bowel movements may be called for.2

-Other effective home treatments of haemorrhoids include the use of over-the-counter creams and suppositories2 such as Proctosedyl.
-This soothing treatment provides three way relief by reducing inflammation and swelling, relieving anal itch, and providing long acting relief from anal pain and rectal pain.
+Other home treatments of haemorrhoids include the use of over-the-counter creams and suppositories2 such as Proctosedyl.
+This soothing treatment provides relief by reducing inflammation and swelling, relieving anal itch, and providing long acting5 relief from anal pain and rectal pain.
 Proctosedyl can be used for up to seven days to relieve both internal and external haemorrhoids.

 Other simple steps that can be taken at home include soaking regularly in a warm bath, keeping the anal area clean, soft toilet paper, and using cold compresses on the anus to relieve haemorrhoid swelling.1